Facebook comments, ads don't sway most users - poll

 While Facebook generated $3.7 billion in revenue last year, mostly from ads on its website, sales growth is slowing.

-Of the 34 percent spending less time on the social network, their chief reason was that the site was "boring," "not relevant" or "not useful," while privacy concerns ranked third.
+Of the 34 percent spending less time on the social network, their chief reason was that the site was "boring," "not relevant" or "not useful".
+Privacy concerns ranked third.

 The survey has a "credibility interval" of plus or minus 3.5 percentage points.